EME 805

 Quick Facts about EME 805

-• Instructor and Author - Erich W. Schienke, PhD.
+• Instructor and Author - Erich W. Schienke, Ph.D.
 Lecturer, John and Willie Leone Family Department of Energy and Mineral Engineering, and Sustainability Management and Policy Option Leader in the Renewable Energy and Sustainability Systems (Online Masters and Graduate Certificates Program); and Ethics Co-Leader for the Clinical and Translational Sciences Institute, The Pennsylvania State University.

 • Learning Environment - This website provides the primary instructional materials for the course.
-The Resources menu at the left links to important supporting materials, while the Course Outline menu links to the course lessons.
+The Resources menu links to important supporting materials, while the Course Outline menu links to the course lessons.
 Canvas, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.

 • Topics of Study - The content of this course is divided into 12 lessons.
 Each lesson will be completed in approximately 1 week.

-• Lesson 1: Markets
+• Lesson 1: The Social Construction of Markets

-• Lesson 4: Renewable Energy Options
+• Lesson 4: ESG measures